th7mo/th7mo.com/recipes.md

 # Recipes

 This is my recipe book.
-The recipes are in alpabetical order for easy indexing.
+The recipes are in alphabetical order for easy indexing.

 ## Protein shake (banana & chocolate)